MarcosPampuch/payments-app/README.md

 ## Pre-generated CSV Files for Import

 A set of pre-generated CSV files is provided in the repository for testing and demonstration.
-You can upload these files through the CSV Importer UI to see how the platform handles different scenarios.

 These files are located in the `csvs/` directory.